Home » Protein on a Fruit-Based Diet? Know How To Get Enough

 Protein content in fruit compared to nuts, greens and animal-based foods

 Here is an overview of the approximate protein content of different foods in the fruitarian, frugivore, and chimpanzee diets.
-This values make it easier to calculate the amount of protein in our daily meals (see an example in the section below):
+These values make it easier to calculate the amount of protein in our daily meals (see an example in the section below):

 Protein content in grams (equals %)